What are pubic lice?

 - Pubic lice usually affect the genital areas, but they may also be found in other areas of the body that have hair.

-- If you have pubic lice, you may also need testing for other sexually transmitted diseases.
+- If you have pubic lice, you may also need testing for other sexually transmitted infections.

 - Over-the-counter medicines often work well to treat pubic lice.